sradevski/aida/docs/intro-to-injectors.md

 aida run
 ```

-This will generate a **fakedSchema** file, which will contain something like this:
+This will generate a **fakedModel** file, which will contain something like this:

 ```
 TODO: Add the content here